-4.3.5.b Report on Compliance
+B. Report on Compliance

-Within 90 days following the date for final compliance with applicable Categorical Pretreatment Standards or, in the case of a New Source, within 60 days following commencement of the introduction of wastewater into the public sewerage system, any Discharger subject to applicable local, state, or federal pretreatment standards and requirements shall submit to the District a report indicating the nature and concentration of all pollutants in the waste stream from the regulated process and the average and maximum daily flow for these process units, and long-term production data, or actual production data, when requested.
+Within ninety (90) days following the date for final compliance with applicable Categorical Pretreatment Standards or, in the case of a New Source, within sixty (60) days following commencement of the introduction of wastewater into the public sewerage system, any Discharger subject to applicable local, state, or federal Pretreatment Standards and requirements shall submit to the District a report indicating the nature and concentration of all pollutants in the waste stream from the regulated process and the average and maximum daily flow for these process units, and long-term production data, or actual production data, when requested.
 This report shall also include an estimation of these factors for the ensuing 12 months.
-The report shall state whether the applicable pretreatment standards or requirements are being met on a consistent basis and, if not, what additional operation and maintenance and/or pretreatment is necessary to bring the Discharger into compliance with the applicable pretreatment standards or requirements.
+The report shall state whether the applicable Pretreatment Standards or requirements are being met on a consistent basis and, if not, what additional operation and maintenance and/or pretreatment is necessary to bring the Discharger into compliance with the applicable Pretreatment Standards or requirements.
 This statement shall be signed by an authorized representative of the Discharger and certified by a qualified and licensed Professional Engineer.
-A New Source is required to achieve compliance within 90 days after commencement of discharge.
+A New Source is required to achieve compliance within ninety (90) days after commencement of discharge.

 If the Industrial User is required to install additional pretreatment or provide additional operation and maintenance, a schedule needs to be submitted.
-The schedule shall contain increments of progress in the form of dates for commencement and completion of major events leading to the construction and operation of additional pretreatment or operation and maintenance (e.g., hiring an engineer, completing preliminary plans, completing final plans, executing contracts for major components, commencing construction, etc.) No increment of progress shall exceed 9 months.
+The schedule shall contain increments of progress in the form of dates for commencement and completion of major events leading to the construction and operation of additional pretreatment or operation and maintenance (e.g., hiring an engineer, completing preliminary plans, completing final plans, executing contracts for major components, commencing construction, completing construction, etc.) No increment of progress shall exceed 9 months.
 The Industrial User shall submit a progress report to the District including, at a minimum, whether it complied with the increment of progress to be met on such a date and, if not, the date on which it expects to comply with this increment of progress, the reason for delay, and the steps being taken by the Industrial User to return the construction to the schedule established.
-This progress report shall be submitted not later than 14 days following each date in the schedule and the final date of compliance.
+This progress report shall be submitted not later than fourteen (14) days following each date in the schedule and the final date of compliance.
 In no event shall more than 9 months elapse between such progress reports to the District.

-4.3.5.c Periodic Reports on Compliance
+C. Periodic Reports on Compliance

-Any Discharger that is required to have an Industrial Wastewater Discharge Permit pursuant to these Rules and Regulations shall submit to the District during the months of June and December, unless required on other dates and/or more frequently by the District, a report indicating the nature of its effluent over the previous 6-month period.
+Any Discharger that is required to have an Industrial Wastewater Discharge Permit pursuant to these Rules and Regulations shall submit reports to the District during the months of June and December, unless required on other dates and/or more frequently by the District, a report indicating the nature of its effluent over the previous 6-month period.
 The report shall include, but is not limited to, a record of the nature and concentrations (and mass if limited in the permit) for all samples of the limited pollutants that were measured, a record of all flow measurements that were taken or estimated average and daily maximum flows, and long-term production data, or actual production data, when requested.
-Sampling included as part of a periodic compliance report will be conducted in accordance with the requirements outlined in Section 4.3.5.b.
+Sampling included as part of a periodic compliance report will be conducted in accordance with the requirements outlined in Section 6.5.6.
+Reports including sampling data are required to include complete and accurate chain-of-custody forms describing the custody of the sample from collection to analysis.